 Preschool education is aimed at children aged eleven months to six years or until children start compulsory primary education.
 It is not compulsory.
 Parents decide whether to enrol their child in a kindergarten or not.
 Preschool education is provided by public and private kindergartens.
 A public network of kindergartens may be complemented by private holders of a concession.
-The Ministry of education, science and sport is responsible for preschool education.
+Preschool education falls under the responsibility of the Ministry of Education, Science and Sport.